The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Data

 \section{Text Data}

 The judicial opinions used in this study were obtained from CourtListener, an archive of court data operated by \cite*{FreeLawProject2020}.
 The CourtListener database collects judicial opinions issued by state and federal courts from various sources.
-The body of opinions for this study is restricted to precedential opinions from state and federal appelate courts, i.e., opinions that the authoring court believes have sufficient precedential value and are therefore made public so that they can be cited as precedents.
+The body of opinions for this study is restricted to precedential opinions from state and federal appellate courts.
 The reason for this choice is that the corpus of precedential opinions available in the CourtListener database is complete for the available courts, unlike that of non-precedential opinions, i.e., by restricting the sample to precedential opinions, no selection problems arise.
 In addition, precedents reflect developments in courts and case law.
-Since precedents are part of the body of law, they contribute to the continuous development of the legal system.
+As integral components of the body of law, they contribute to the continuous development of the legal system.